Tnuva: History

 Tnuva Central Cooperative for the Marketing of Agricultural Produce in Israel Ltd. was created in 1926, following a decision by kibbutz movement leaders to make cooperatives to distribute and export several types of food products.
 Tnuva was created as a result, but at first only delivered regular milk for drinking.
 It expanded to cover other dairy products in the 1930s.

+Tnuva used the complex that would later become the Dan Center Tower as a vegetable warehouse in the nineties.

 Tnuva was labelled by the Israel Antitrust Authority as a monopoly, a status that essentially places the company under government regulation, limiting the way it can change the price of its products in order to protect the consumer and smaller competitors.

 An advertising campaign for Tnuva milk, showing cosmonaut Vasily Tsibliyev (Russia) drinking milk aboard the Mir space station, was broadcast on 22 August 1997.
 This occasion also marked the first time that milk in liquid form had been sent into space.

 In 2006, it was reported that the Markstone Capital Partners Fund was interested in purchasing Tnuva and its assets for about $750 million.
 The general manager, Arik Reichman, valued the company at between $800 million to $1 billion.
 Another obstacle to selling the company or even a large minority share, was the need to convert the cooperative to a company, which would require the approval of a majority of the members.
 However the same year the Tnuva cooperative members made the decision in principle to agree to the transformation of the cooperative into a limited company and sell it to private investors.

 On 20 November 2006, Apax Partners Worldwide LLP, a London-based buyout firm, together with the Israeli investor Meir Shamir (Mivtach Shamir Holdings), won a tender to buy control of Tnuva.
 The bid valued the privately held food and dairy group at $1.025 billion, larger than Strauss-Elite Ltd. and Osem Investments Ltd., the two largest publicly held Israeli food companies.
 The transaction was finally completed in January 2008, following the transformation of the former cooperative into a limited company.

-In June 2011, Israeli consumer action groups called for a customer ban on Tnuva products.
+In June 2011, Israeli consumer action groups called for a customer ban on Tnuva products, due to them using their monopoly on the market to raise prices.

 In 2012 Tnuva's Romanian branch went into bankruptcy.

 On 21 May 2014, a controlling interest in Tnuva was bought by the Chinese food conglomerate Bright Foods.
 The company paid $2.5 billion for a 56% holding, purchasing the shares from Apax and other investors.

 In August 2017, it has been reported that the kibbutzim buyers organizations have begun to consider selling their 26% stake in Tnuva Food Industries Ltd.

 In June 2021, a bribery case was published, in which Tnuva received facilitation from labeling its products as part of the Ministry of Health's reform, in exchange for a donation to associations close to Moti Babchik, the personal assistant of then-Health Minister Yaakov Litzman.